dpla-attic/Metadata-Analysis-Workshop/Metadata_Harvest.md

   Submodule path 'metadataQA': checked out '0e44b393bc11e00d8a3e24959be45e3f229e90c4'
 ```

-With the workshop materials repository on your local machine (you'll need to remember where you downloaded or cloned this directory), lets change into that directory and make sure we are in the right spot using the `cd`, `pwd`, and `ls` commands we just learned:
+With the workshop materials repository on your local machine (you'll need to remember where you downloaded or cloned this directory), let's change into that directory and make sure we are in the right spot using the `cd`, `pwd`, and `ls` commands we just learned:

 ```bash
 $ cd Metadata-Analysis-Workshop/